smartloop-ai/smartloop/README.md

 │ --help                        Show this message and exit.                                                                                                         │
 ╰───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ╭─ Commands ────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
-│ agent     Manage agent(s)                                                                                                                                         │
-│ login     Authenticate using a token from https://api.smartloop.ai/v1/redoc                                                                                       │
-│ run       Starts a chat session with a selected agent                                                                                                             │
-│ upload    Upload document for the selected agent                                                                                                                  │
-│ version   Version of the cli                                                                                                                                      │
 │ whoami    Find out which account you are logged in                                                                                                                │
 ╰───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯